 Your goal should be for your products to be the ones customers look into the closet and grab first, time and time again.
 After all, it is free advertising once they put it on.
 The one question is how can you effectively sell your product line to get to this point?

-The very first rule when debating whether to start your own product line is to make sure its specific to your brand.
+The very first rule when debating whether to start your own product line is to make sure it’s specific to your brand.
 You should have a pretty good idea of what your competitors are doing, so focus on being different.
-Don’t stray too far from your identity though.
-You want anyone viewing your products to immediately recognize your identity.
-The goal here is to think about your brand and how you can visually depict what you stand for in a simple to read AND print way.
-If you’re looking for a great example of designing something unique then head over to Magic Hat Brewing’s store and look at their t-shirts.
+Don’t stray too far from your identity though, because you want anyone viewing your products to immediately recognize your identity.
+Above all, the goal here is to think about your brand and how you can visually depict what you stand for in a simple to read AND print way.
+For example, if you’re looking for a great example of designing something unique then head over to Magic Hat Brewing’s store and look at their t-shirts.
 They’ve created products specific to their core beers which have become a hit!

-You may have multiple customer profiles but try too focus on just 1 to start.
+You may have multiple customer profiles but try to focus on just 1 to start.
 There’s no point in designing multiple pieces of art if you’re unsure they all will sell.
-Getting them to buy in from the start will prevent you from holding inventory that costs you money.
-After all the goal is to get them into your customers hands as fast as possible!
+Getting them to buy-in from the start will prevent you from holding inventory that costs you money.
+Most importantly, the goal is to get them into your customers’ hands as fast as possible!

 Details make all the difference.
 Everyone has those certain clothes in their closet that just feel a little extra soft or comfy compared to others.
 Selecting the right brand for your apparel will make sure customers don’t just look good wearing your apparel, but feel good too.
-Paying that little bit extra up front will pay off when your customers want to wear your apparel.
+Similarly, paying that little bit extra up front will pay off when your customers want to wear your apparel.
 This goes for merchandise too!
 Look around for brands before making a decision.
 Another recommendation?
-Look at your own closet for any items you’ve purchased from brands you follow.
+Go through your own closet for any items you’ve purchased from brands you follow.
 These garment types are great places to start if you want customers to wear your apparel.

 The right garments also fall right in line with designing for your audience.
 Some customer types may prefer to wear a flannel and jeans.
 Others prefer a golf shirt and khakis.
-Determine which route you’re going to go up front and then look for the best brand for your customers.
+In other words, determine which route you’re going to go up front and then look for the best brand for your customers.

 We’re not strictly talking discounts here, but including this with other purchases, exclusive offerings, and more.
-Maybe you package this together with a product around Christmas time.
+For instance, maybe you package this together with a product around Christmas time.
 Or you could include with the purchase of a ticket to an event.
-Combining your product line with other offerings will help to promote this during it’s beginning stages.
+In addition, combining your product line with other offerings will help to promote this during it’s beginning stages.
 If you’re concerned with the costs up front then marginally increase the cost of the “package” and be sure to state ALL the benefits when marketing it.
-This way your customers will clearly see what they’re getting for their money.
+Therefore, this way your customers will clearly see what they’re getting for their money.
 No matter your business there’s always a way to get people talking and get them wearing.

 Our last step for effectively starting your own product line is to incentivize your customers.
 Don’t just stop giving your customers value when they purchase as a part of a package deal.
-Incentivize them to continue wearing it!
-We’ve placed a few quick examples you can easily start yourself below.
+For instance, incentivize them to continue wearing it!
+For instance, we’ve placed a few quick examples you can easily start yourself below.

 2) Share a photo of you wearing your shirt on Instagram (or Facebook) and be entered for a chance to win a $10 gift card!

 Think about a unique way to incentivize your customers to represent your brand consistently.
-Take it another step further and think about how these loyal customers will help to promote you via advertising channels that potential new customers are using.
+In addition, take it another step further and think about how these loyal customers will help to promote you via advertising channels that potential new customers are using.